What To Do If You are Stopped by a Police Officer

 However, when serving a warrant, officers may dispense with the knock and announce requirement if they believe some emergency circumstances exist which necessitate a speedy or unannounced entry.
 Examples of such circumstances include, but are not limited to, protection of life or the possibility that evidence might be destroyed.

-If the officers have a warrant, you may ask to see a copy of it.
-Although, if it is an arrest warrant, it is not necessary for the warrant to be in the officers' possession for them to make an arrest.
-You must comply with the warrant and admit the officers into your house.
+If the officers have a warrant, you may ask to see a copy of it, although you must comply with the warrant and admit the officers into your house.

 Police officers may conduct a search without a warrant in certain situations.
 Two main examples of when this might occur would be in situations involving the emergency circumstances noted above or searches done with the consent of a person have authority over the property.
 If you consent to a search, you have the right to withdraw that consent at any time during the search.
 Just clearly tell the officers that you wish the search to stop.